LaurentRDC/dissertation/content/graphite.md

 The interrogated film were pumped with a pump spot of 1 × 1 \si{\square\milli\meter} full-width at half-maximum (FWHM), ensuring nearly uniform illumination of the probed volume.
 The film was pumped at a fluence of \SI{12}{\milli\joule\per\square\centi\meter}, resulting in an absorbed energy density of \SI{8}{\joule\per\cubic\meter}.
 The scattering patterns are collected with a Gatan Ultrascan 895 camera: a 2.54 × 2.54 \si{\square\cm} phosphor screen fiber coupled to a 2048 px × 2048 px charge-coupled detector (CCD) placed \SI{25}{\centi\meter} away from the sample.
 Per-pixel scattering intensity fluctuations over laboratory time reveals a transient dynamic range of 1 : 10^8^, allowing the acquisition of diffraction patterns and diffuse scattering patterns simultaneously.
 A static diffraction pattern is shown in @fig:graphite-static a).

 Due to the flatness of the Ewald sphere for \SI{90}{\kilo\electronvolt} electrons, many symmetry-related reflections are visible within each pattern.
 The information contained in a set of symmetry-equivalent reflections is redundant due to the point-group symmetry of the scattering crystal.
 As long as the point-group symmetry is not broken by photoexcitation, it is possible to harness the redundancy to enhance the signal-to-noise ratio of a UEDS dataset.
 In the case of graphite, no observable symmetry-breaking phenomena is brought on by photoexcitation at \SI{1.55}{\electronvolt} when looking at the raw data.
 Moreover, trARPES experiments [@Stange2015] do not show the opening of a gap in the electronic band structure, albeit at much lower photoexcitation densities, which would be indicative of point-group symmetry breaking.
 The point-group of graphite is $6/mmm$, which encompasses 6-fold discrete rotational symmetry in the $\vec{a} \times \vec{b}$ plane.
-Therefore, specifically in the case of graphite oriented in the $\left[ 001 \right]$ direction, we can safely enhance the diffuse signals by a factor of $\sqrt{6}$ by the use of a six-fold discrete azimuthal average:
+Therefore, specifically in the case of graphite oriented in the $\left[ 001 \right]$ direction, the diffuse signals can be safely enhanced by a factor of $\sqrt{6}$ by the use of a six-fold discrete azimuthal average:
 $$
     I(\vec{q}, \tau) \to \frac{1}{6} \sum_{n=1}^6 I( \vec{R}(\tfrac{\pi n}{3}) \cdot \vec{q}, \tau)
 $$